nus-cs2113-AY2021S2/ip/docs/README.md

   ![img_2.png](screenshots/img_2.png)
 - `event ` will cause Duke to produce an error message that the description and /at cannot be empty
   ![img_3.png](screenshots/img_3.png)
-  -`event meeting` will cause Duke to produce an error message to give the correct form.
+- `event meeting` will cause Duke to produce an error message to give the correct form.
   ![img_4.png](screenshots/img_4.png)

 ### Adding a Deadline: `deadline`